Pregnancy belts: how to choose and use them?

 After childbirth

-In theory, a pregnancy belt is not necessary after childbirth, except in the rare case of a vertical incision.
-If, however, you feel the need for extra support, a pregnancy belt can be worn post-partum.
+In theory, the pregnancy belt is not necessary after childbirth, except in the rare case of a vertical incision.
+If, however, you feel the need for additional support, a pregnancy belt can be worn post-partum.

 It's important to note, however, that after childbirth, it's important to regain a toned stomach to protect your back!
 So priority should be given to gradual physical re-education.

-How to choose a good pregnancy support belt?
+How do I choose the right pregnancy support belt?

 Not all pregnancy belts are created equal, and price isn't everything!
 There are several types of pregnancy belts, including lumbar belts and evolutionary pregnancy belts.
 The right pregnancy belt will depend on each woman's needs, whether she's looking for tummy support, pelvic support or lumbar support.

-As for the sleep belt, it s's a model that provides suitable support for the night.
+As for the sleep belt, it's a model that provides adapted support for the night.

-Another thing to consider: seams or fastenings !
+Another factor to consider: the seams or fastenings !
 These can be unpleasant and uncomfortable, so avoid them!
 Last but not least, don't choose a pregnancy belt that hugs the whole belly or exerts pressure, as this can cause contractions.

 If in doubt, ask your doctor, gynecologist or midwife for advice.